Skip Navigation

 • An online grading program that allows students and parents to view the students' academic progress at home

 • A faculty who cares about your student's success.
-Our teachers promote the total growth of the student, not only by what and how they teach, but also by who they are.
-This role modeling, coupled with excellent instruction, is the hallmark and the heart of Carroll High School.
+Our teachers promote the total growth of our students, not only by what and how they teach, but also by who they are.
+This role modeling, coupled with excellent instruction, is the hallmark and the heart of Archbishop Carroll High School.

 Grading Scale